putnikproj/el-animate/README.md

 ElAnimate is a small, lightweight, cross-browser TypeScript library-helper, that helpes to create simple HTML-element animations described in CSS with transition or animation property, but controlled in JavaScipt by changing classNames.
 This combination allows creating hardware accelerated native css animations with best performance and smoothness on the one hand, but provides simplicity and convenience on the other hand.

-This library is also very useful for enter/leave animations (see demo).
+This library is also very useful for enter/leave animations.
 Without this library it is very hard to animate element first and only then delete it from DOM (for example, animated burger menu, or backdrop).

 > Note: this library is intended for simple animations from one point to another.
 If you want to create complicated animations with different timings or something like this, you should use libraries where you describe and controll everything in in JavaScript.